UPDATED: FEBRUARY 17, 2023 | 1 MIN READ

 For most Americans, the risk of a city sewer backup increases each day.

 The American Society of Civil Engineers indicates that the nation’s 500,000-plus miles of sewer lines are, on average, over thirty years old.
-Every new residence or business that is built adds to the load on this dated infrastructure.
+Every new residence or business that’s built adds to the load on this dated infrastructure.

-It’s not surprising that the Civil Engineering Research Foundation is reporting the number of backed-up sewers is increasing at an alarming rate of about 3 percent annually.
+It’s not surprising that the Civil Engineering Research Foundation is reporting the number of backed up sewer lines is increasing at an alarming rate of about 3 percent annually.

 Even though the city owns and operates the sewer, cities will rarely be held responsible for damage caused by a backup.